 Additionally, Blogger enables you to make money online in various ways, not limited to AdSense.

 Essentially, both are great tools for beginners to get started.
-There is no entry cost; only a Google account is needed to start.
+There is no entry cost; only a Google account is required to get started.

 So, what is your favorite pick?
 Google Site or Blogger?